Harassment and sexual harassment

 Employees at Lund University have a responsibility to inform the head of department concerned.
-You can also turn to your student union, your student health and safety representative or to the student ombudsman for advice and help.
+You can also turn to your students' union, your student health and safety representative or to the student ombudsman for advice and help.

 What happens when you file a report

 The head of department is responsible for ensuring that an investigation is launched.
 You are given the opportunity to recount what happened, who was involved and your experiences.
 If you have saved email messages, SMS or other correspondence with the person you feel has harassed you, this material can be attached to the report for investigation.

 The aim of the investigation is to determine the course of events and to assess whether what happened falls under the Discrimination Act’s definitions of harassment or sexual harassment.